Tiffany9583/Tiffany9583.github.io/README.txt

+This site was originally created by @ajlkn.
+I am grateful to the author for sharing this beautiful design.
+The author's details are provided below.

 Future Imperfect by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)